chaitan28/Assignment_CodeFrontier/Task3-Summary-Dockerfile/README.md

   flask-app
 ```
 - Access the Application:
 Open your browser and navigate to http://localhost:8080.
-You should see:
+You should see: <br>
    Message from database: Hello, World!